autoplot/documentation/javadoc/org/autoplot/jythonsupport/ui/Util.md

+# org.autoplot.jythonsupport.ui.Util

-# org.autoplot.jythonsupport.ui.Utilutility methods, for example getting parameters from a script.
+utility methods, for example getting parameters from a script.

-Util( )
+# Util( )

 ***